rocket-icon

 Advantages of Group Interview

-1) Quick selection
+1. Quick selection

-2) Scope for the discussion
+2. Scope for discussion

 Disadvantages of a Group Interview